 Something they need

 Does your child need anything?
 Think practically and buy something your child will use over the coming year.
-Maybe a new comforter for their bed, school supplies, or even new shoes.
+Maybe a new comforter for their bed, school supplies, or even new shoes, or a winter jacket.

 Something to wear